 A man has been sentenced to a three year prison sentence for a kidnapping three female tourists, all in their 20s.

-Late last year, repeat offender Sherb Junior Tamati (32) attracted the women to his flat in Taumanui with promise of work, padlocked the front door, and then threatened them with a knife attached to the end of a pole.
+Late last year, repeat offender Sherb Junior Tamati (32) attracted the women to his flat in Taumarunui with promise of work, padlocked the front door, and threatened them with a knife attached to the end of a pole.

 The attack was premeditated.
 Tamati had carefully set up a Facebook profile pretending to be the manager of a Taumarunui cafe.
 He offered the women employment and accommodation.
-What he intended was to rob them, no doubt to feed a meth addiction.
+He intended was to rob them, no doubt to feed a meth addiction.

 He demanded their cash but the brave young women decided they would not be victims that day.
-They fought back, biting and clawing and punching their assailant until making their way out of a window to safety.
+They fought back, biting and clawing and punching their assailant, making their way out of a window to safety.

 Here’s the story, as told by the local press.
 The women had

 …been travelling the length of New Zealand for several months, picking up casual work where they could to help pay for their journey.